By Melissa A Vitale

 When I worked at agencies, I rarely saw what we in the industry call a “one-off,” a single email to a journalist.
 Most PR agencies have massive lists of industry contacts built over years.
 Although often outdated, these media lists usually range from 300 to 2,000 contacts.
 Getting your message into the in-box of 2,000 contacts sounds amazing, but let’s look at what is really happening:

 An account coordinator writes a lengthy pitch about the brand and hits send on a Mail Merge program, but there is no vetting to see whether the recipients of the pitch are a fit for the brand or whether there is a unique coverage point.
 As a result, the relationship between these publicists and journalists is often superficial and reliant on a single pitch.
 In a PR firm with 10 employees or more, each account coordinator could be sending up to 2,000 emails a day.
 Now multiply that by the number of PR agencies in the world.
 If you were an editor, would you open ever single blast pitch you received?
 Absolutely not, and that’s why media lists exceed 1,500 people, to ensure that at least one person opens the pitch.
 We call this method “Spray Then Pray.”
+Some agencies rely on press releases and media alerts without even diving into a unique storyline or engaging angle that press can sink their teeth into, making their outreach no more valuable than a mail-chimp email campaign, which is not the reason for public relations.

 If you have a specific goal in mind or a dream list, be sure that whatever option you pick is capable of meeting your goals.